siran/writing/books/Fitting It-All In/Fitting It-All In - 000 Foreword.md

 is primary, then its two complementary aspects should first be read in a symmetric relation, one to one.
 A non-unit split can then be read not as two different substances, but as the same flow entering a loaded region and being skewed there, much as light is refracted on entering glass.
-What standard electromagnetism calls impedance can, in that rough picture, be read instead as the measurable skew, and therefore the measurable resistance, of one flow passing through an energetic field.
-The flow literally curves there, and that value is the measure of its curving.
+It is the same self-refraction principle: the denser energetic region resists the flow and forces an angular change.
+What standard electromagnetism calls impedance can, in that rough picture, be read instead as the measurable skew, and therefore the measurable resistance, of one flow passing through a denser energetic field.
+The flow changes angle there, and that value is the measure of the resistance it encounters.